-In addition to the equity-method investments mentioned above, the Company made an additional equity-method investment during the year ended December 31, 2020 that it does not consider to be individually significant to its financial statements.
-The Company recognized the equity-method investment at cost and subsequently adjusted the basis based on the Company's share of the results of operations.
-The Company records its share of the investee's results of operations within other income, net.
+In addition to the equity-method investments mentioned above, the Company made additional equity-method investments during the years ended December 31, 2021 and 2020 that it does not consider to be individually significant to its financial statements.
+The Company recognized the equity-method investments at cost and subsequently adjusted the basis based on the Company's share of the results of operations.
+The Company records its share of the investees' results of operations within other income, net.

-7. Inventories
+6. Inventories